jekhokie/conway-game-of-life/README.md

 3. Any live cell with more than 3 neighbors dies, as if by overpopulation.
 4. Any dead cell with exactly 3 neighbors becomes a live cell, as if by reproduction.

+There are several implementations of the Game of Life, including the traditional 2-D square graph and a more enhanced/complicated circle-graph implementation.

 ## How to Use

 In order to launch the visualization, simply download/clone the repository to a location on your local computer and then open the "index.html" file in a modern browser of your choice (Google Chrome works well for this).
-You will then see Conway's Game of Life display and animate.

-## Enhancements

-This Game of Life has been updated/enhanced to represent dead cells in two follow-up colors - when a cell is first killed, it will be represented in a darker red color.
-The following step will show the dying cell in a lighter red color, at which point it will disappear in the next transition if not resurrected by neighbors.
+From the options listed, select one of the Game of Life animations you wish to view, and the Game of Life should then animate automatically on your screen.